 The USC Neuroscience Graduate Program welcomes applications from overseas.
 As with domestic students, many successful overseas candidates have research experience together with a strong academic background from top-ranked institutions in a subject related to the scope of the USC Neuroscience Graduate Program.
 All applicants must have an undergraduate degree, but some successful overseas candidates also have a post-baccalaureate degree in a neuroscience-related discipline.

-The application to the Neuroscience Graduate Program requires the following materials:
+The application to the Neuroscience Graduate Program requires the following materials to be uploaded to the on-line admissions system:

 - Transcripts from all colleges and universities attended